PennTURBO/turbo-ontology/handcrafted_shortcuts/handcrafted_shortcuts.md

 Likewise, when is a registry denoter required... any time there's a true CRID.
 Some of our identifiers may not really be CRIDs?
 Again, the CRID registry textual value may not be necessary.

+we probably wont be referring to healthcare encounters with PKs... then what?

 Don't forget dataset links

 Shortcuts and links have to be inserted into particular named graphs